-Arconic Corporation's customers may reduce their demand for aluminum products in favor of alternative materials, the commercial aerospace industry has used and continues to evaluate the further use of alternative materials to aluminum, such as titanium and composites, in order to reduce the weight and increase the fuel efficiency of aircraft.
+Arconic Corporation's customers may reduce their demand for aluminum products in favor of alternative materials,

+Certain applications of Arconic Corporation's aluminum-based products compete with products made from other materials, such as steel, titanium and composites.
+The willingness of customers to pursue materials other than aluminum often depends upon the desire to achieve specific attributes.
+For example, the commercial aerospace industry has used and continues to evaluate the further use of alternative materials to aluminum, such as titanium and composites, in order to reduce the weight and increase the fuel efficiency of aircraft.
 Additionally, the automotive industry, while motivated to reduce vehicle weight through the use of aluminum, may revert to steel or other materials for certain applications.
 Further, the decision to use aluminum may be impacted by aluminum prices or compatibility of aluminum with other materials used by a customer in a given application.
 The willingness of customers to accept other materials in lieu of aluminum could adversely affect the demand for certain of Arconic Corporation's products, and thus adversely affect Arconic Corporation's business, financial condition or results of operations.